prade02/automated-parking-lot/ProblemStatement.md

     Displays all the free slots per floor for a specific vehicle type.
     Displays all the occupied slots per floor for a specific vehicle type.
     Details about the Vehicles:
-        Every vehicle will have a type, registration number, and color.
+        Every vehicle will have a type, registration number.
         Different Types of Vehicles:
             Car
             Bike